rhvdbergh/Course-Rating-REST-API/README.md

 - Review: _id (ObjectId, automatically generated), user (_id from the users collection), postedOn (Date, defaults to "now"), rating (Number, required, must be between 1 and 5), review (String)

 ## Seed
 - seed data available at src/data/data.json.
 (The Treehouse instructions suggests using the `mongoose-seeder` npm package, but this package does not work with Mongoose 5+.
-Rather, I used `mongoose-seed` and had to manipulate the seed data to work with this seeder)
+Rather, I used `mongoose-seed` and had to manipulate the seed data to work with this seeder).
+To seed the database, please run `node src/seed.js`

 ## User routes
 - GET /api/users 200 - Returns the currently authenticated user